If you believe the hype from companies like Pax Labs or Mr. Salt E-Liquid, nicotine salts are the next big thing in the world of vaping.

 The form of nicotine ordinarily used in e-liquid is called “freebase” nicotine.
 This is nicotine not bonded to anything else, and is generally considered preferable for vaping and other purposes because it’s a more “volatile” (i.e. easily vaporized) form of nicotine.

-In fact, the tobacco industry went to considerable effort to increase the quantity of freebase nicotine in smoke.
+In fact, the tobacco industry went to considerable effort to increase how much nicotine is in a cigarette.
 A major contributing factors to the success of Marlboro cigarettes, because Philip Morris was the pioneer of this successful approach.

 How do nicotine salts work in e-liquid?